 Our water source is two gravel-packed wells located on the premises.
 The water from the wells is combined in our main pump house and then distributed throughout the water system.
 In recent years our water system has seen many major upgrades, including a new 24 x 18 inch gravel packed well in 1999, a new 400,000 gallon water tank, a high service booster station and a telemetry based supervisory control and data acquisition system in 2004.
 In 2006 we added a new 100kw emergency power generator, along with a high capacity well pump and variable frequency drive control to our oldest well.
-In 2017, we replaced 1.6 miles of water main on three roads in Limerick, Island Road, Deer Crossing Road and Edge Hill Road.
-In addition, we acquired 27 acres of land off of New Dam Road in North Waterboro.
-The ownership of this land gives us complete control over the wellhead protection area adjacent to our production wells and will further protect our water supply.
-This land can also be used for new wellfield development in the future.
-Our wells provide in excess of 400,000 gallons of water daily to approximately 1,300 homes.
+In 2018 we installed 5,000 feet of new 12-inch water transmission main from our pump station to Old Portland Road, North Waterboro.
+In addition, in 2019, we replaced 3,100 feet of old main on Beech Circle, Quaker Lane and Stony Brook, in Limerick.
+During 2019, we provided millions of gallons of safe drinking water to approximately 3,000 LAC residents.